 Captain Shane is a diehard skipper and fisherman.
 He gives nothing but his best on each and every trip.
 He would rather be on the water fishing, even on those days when he doesn't have paying clients, than sit in the harbor or go mow the lawn.
 In 2012 he logged 200 days on the water that produced hundreds of king salmon for his clients as well as for his friends and relatives on those "fun fishing days."

-His pricing for smaller groups of anglers and the weekend rates are still quite competitive and provides a great savings too.
+Watch for occasional specials Driftwood Charters offers which are quite competitive and provides a great savings too.
 When there are three anglers or more on board he will be running THREE DOWNRIGGERS & RODS and perhaps a flat line.
 This provides the absolute maximum fish-catching opportunity for the boat!
 Anglers can decide if they will each select their own rod (not a good idea) or rotate according to "drawing straws" as to who gets the first fish, second, third, etc. that hits.
 This always provides the most fishing action for everyone in the group.
 And when 2, 3, or even 4 rods get hit all at once there is an instant breakdown of whose grabbing what and when.
 Those memories last a lifetime!

 You'll be fishing a wide variety of offerings with this many rods so its much easier to discover what the fish are preferring that day.
 Bait, lures, plastics, and everything in between are deployed.
 Even a 14kt gold lure that has taken rockfish, halibut, cod, and king salmon.
 During a day of fishing with Driftwood Charters you never know who's fish will be the biggest of the day until its time to head back to the harbor.
 Action can be slow on and off throughout the day and then in the blink of an eye there's a double or triple takedown throbbing on the rods to turn the deck into a veritable square dance as anglers work to keep lines and fish from tangling.